Niels-Be/go-http-ssh-proxy/README.md

 HTTP-SSH-Proxy
 ==============

-A Simple Proxy that routes requests through ssh tunnels based on Host header.
+A simple Proxy that routes requests through ssh tunnels based on Host header.
 It allows you to setup a single proxy server to access multiple private services on remote networks.

-This is useful in scenarios where you only have SSH access to a Server but want to access a private HTTP Endpoint.
+This is useful in scenarios where you only have SSH access to a server but want to access a private HTTP endpoint.
 For example a central Prometheus server that scrapes multiple node-exportes without having to expose the node-exporter port publicly.